-A little knowledge goes a long way in understanding the nuance and detail contained in a weather broadcast on the radio, says Chris Tibbs.
+A little knowledge goes a long way in understanding the nuance and detail contained in a weather broadcast, says Chris Tibbs.

 When ashore we get our forecasts from a variety of sources, nowadays largely through the internet.
 However, unless we have the long-range communications of a bluewater cruiser, once our link to the land is cut and mobile phones are out of range we still largely rely on the shipping and inshore waters forecasts.